Table of Contents

 Minimizing the impact of a traffic ticket on your insurance rates can involve fighting the ticket in court with the help of legal representation, attending a driving course (if applicable), and maintaining a clean driving record going forward.
 Some insurance providers also offer forgiveness for the first traffic violation, so it’s worth checking your policy.

-Strategies for Avoiding Unsafe Lane Changes
+What are the best Strategies for Avoiding Unsafe Lane Changes?

 • Always Signal: Ensure to signal your intention well before changing lanes.